ImP4x/DoS-ARP-Spoofing-Tool/README.md

 ### Executable Version for Windows
 This release contains the `impxo.exe` executable file ready for use on Windows 10/11, with all internal dependencies installed.
 Download the file

+# Note

+`You can find the original Windows code in the repository if you want to check it out.`

 ## 📖 Usage Guide

 1. **Launch Application**